-The best way to decide the location of the through-deck fitting is to step the mast with a forestay, which passes through a smaller hole in the deck (See fig. 3.5.1).
-If using this procedure follow the instruction starting at item 1.
-If making the hole for the through deck fitting is the first step, start at item 5.
+The best way to decide the location of the through-deck fitting is to step the mast with a forestay, which passes through a smaller hole in the deck.
+If using this procedure follow the instructions below starting at item 1.
+If making the hole for the through-deck fitting is the first step, start at item 5.

-1. Using the 6.5 mm hole at the intersection point (see 3.5.1) as it centre, cut a 50 mm hole in the deck .
+1. Using the 6.5 mm (1/4") hole at the intersection point (see fig. 3.5.3) as its centre, cut a \emptyset 50 mm (2") hole in the deck.

 Step the mast and use a genoa halyard (the one intended for the Furlex) as forestay.
-Lead the halyard through the hole in the deck and attach it to the hole in the forestay fitting Attach the halyard with a D-shackle fitted to the halyard with a knot of talurit.
-If the halyard is fitted with a snap shackle this should not be used for safety reasons..
+Lead the halyard through the hole in the deck and attach it to the hole in the forestay fitting Attach the halyard with a D-shackle fitted to the halyard with a knot or talurit.
+If the halyard is fitted with a snap shackle this should not be used for safety reasons.

 NOTE!
-Always use a strong "D"-shackle or tie the halyard!
+Always use a strong "D" shackle or tie the halyard!

-Mark the position of the halyard on the edge of the 50 mm hole longitudinally as well as laterally.
+Mark the position of the halyard on the edge of the 50 mm (2") hole longitudinally as well as laterally.